2009 Malagasy political crisis: Backlash

 The following day, about 6,000 people who supported Ravalomanana assembled again, the fifth such demonstration in five consecutive days.
 Police used tear gas on the assembled individuals at the end of the event, as they did at the end of the previous day's demonstration.

 On 28 March, between 15,000 and 20,000 protesters assembled for the sixth consecutive day.
 In a recorded message played to the assembled crowd, Ravalomanana encouraged his supporters to continue protesting and gave assurance that he would return to Madagascar soon.
-While marching towards the 13 May Plaza, the same location that Rajoelina's supporters had assembled earlier in the year, police fired their weapons into the air and used tear gas to disperse the crowds, resulting in a stampede that injured 34 people.
+While marching towards the 13 May Plaza, the same location that Rajoelina's supporters had assembled earlier in the year, police fired their weapons into the air and used tear gas to disperse the crowds.
+According to hospital officials, 34 people were injured.
 A young protester named "Razily", who was seen in a video of 28 March protests carrying the Malagasy flag at the head of the protests before being publicly beaten and carted off by police, became a cause célèbre when the video was distributed online; he has not been seen since his arrest.
 Police said they were trying to keep Ravalomanana's supporters from confronting Rajoelina's supporters.
-In response to the police actions, Ravalomanana's supporters encouraged a general strike on 30 March, saying, "Students should not go to school, office workers should stop their work and the private sector should stop paying taxes so as not to support an illegal regime."
+In response to the police actions, Ravalomanana's supporters encouraged a general strike on 30 March, with union leader Constant Raveloson saying, "Students should not go to school, office workers should stop their work and the private sector should stop paying taxes so as not to support an illegal regime."
 Protests continued nearly every day thereafter.

 On 31 March, Rajoelina announced the individuals who would constitute the cabinet of his transitional administration for 24 months until elections are held.
 Rajoelina compared himself to Ravalomanana, saying that Ravalomanana was not immediately accepted by world leaders when he came to power in 2002.
 Rajoelina reiterated his previous statements that other countries should not "interfere" with his rise to the presidency of Madagascar.
 Rajoelina also announced a freeze of all mining contracts with foreign companies, saying that the foreign companies are not paying the fees and royalties that are legally due to Madagascar.